tidalcycles/tidal-doc/docs/configuration/Multi-User Tidal.md

 ## Link Protocol Synchronization

-[Link](https://www.ableton.com/en/link/) is a protocol developed by Ableton for synchronizing musical gear, software or hardware.
+[Link](https://www.ableton.com/en/link/) is a protocol for synchronizing musical gear, software or hardware.
 Link will synchronize all the devices found on a local network together.
 Timing and tempo will be shared by all clients.
-Even though Link originally appeared for Ableton, there are independant open-source clients you can use to synchronize using this protocol.
+It was originally created by a music software company called Ableton, but they shared it with the open source community and it doesn't require any of their software to use.

 ## Native Link Protocol Synchronization

 Tidal version 1.9 directly integrates with Ableton Link.
-Link Synchronization is enabled by default and Tidal will automatically connect with other link-compatible applications on the same local network.
+Link Synchronization is enabled by default and Tidal will automatically connect with other link-compatible applications on the same local network, including other Tidal instances.

 ### Adjusting Quantum and Cycles per Beat